apache/pulsar-dotpulsar/README.md

 }
 ```

 Here the variable 'state' will contain the new state.
-You can both monitor going From (StateChangedFrom) and To (StateChangedTo) a state.
+You can monitor going From (StateChangedFrom) and To (StateChangedTo) a state.
 Some states are final, meaning the state can no longer change.
 For consumers 'Closed', 'Faulted' and 'ReachedEndOfTopic' are final states.
 When the consumer enters a final state, all monitoring tasks are completed.
 So if you e.g. are monitoring going to 'Disconnected' and the consumer is 'Closed', then your task will complete and return 'Closed'.

 ## Built With